mnot/I-D/draft-nottingham-binary-structured-headers.md

 This flag indicates that the HEADERS frame containing it and subsequent CONTINUATION frames on the same stream use the Binary Structured Types defined in {{fields}} instead of the String Literal Representation defined in {{Section 5.2 of RFC7541}} to represent all field values.
 Field names are still serialised as String Literal Representations.

-In such frames, field values that are known to be Structured Fields and those that can be converted to Structured Fields (per {{RETROFIT}}) MAY be sent using the applicable Binary Representation.
-However, any field value (including those defined as Structured Fields) can also be serialised as a Binary Literal ({{literal}}) to accommodate fields that are not defined as Structured Fields, not valid Structured Fields, or that the sending implementation does not wish to send as a Structured Field for some other reason.
+In such frames, all field values MUST be sent as Binary Structured Field Values.
+Note that this includes Binary Literals ({{literal}}) for those field values that are not recognised as Structured Fields, as well as textual values that cannot be successfully parsed as Structured Fields.
+Implementations MAY also send a field value as a Binary Literal even when it is possible to represent it as a Structured Field (e.g., for efficiency purposes).

-Binary Representations are stored in the HPACK {{RFC7541}} dynamic table, and their lengths are used for the purposes of maintaining dynamic table size (see {{RFC7541, Section 4}}).
+Binary Structured Field Values are stored in the HPACK {{RFC7541}} dynamic table, and their lengths are used for the purposes of maintaining dynamic table size (see {{RFC7541, Section 4}}).

 Note that HEADERS frames with and without the BINARY_STRUCTURED flag MAY be mixed on the same connection, depending on the requirements of the sender.